jobyid/mood_of_the_nation/README.md

 # mood_of_the_nation

-Usinh machine learning to make apreidction of a nations mood
+Using machine learning to make a preidction of a nations mood